furkanertan/six-spacex-dragon-rockets/README.md

     If mission status updated to "PENDING", we need to have one of rockets in "IN_REPAIR" status, how to decide which one?
     So, in this case it doesn't make sense to have manual update for mission status, it should be only updated by rocket status changes.

-2. I assumed that Example summary data is given just to show how data should look like.
-Because there are some misleading logic in this data.